13 March 2025

 Proposed projects should fit into one of the following categories:

-Projects should be able to be completed by the end of 2025.
+Projects should be able to be completed within 12 months of funding being announced.

 Applicants may apply for a grant in more than one grant category; however, each application must be for a different activity.